ARWL2016/pluralsight-js-dev-en/README.md

 9. `buildScripts` is not like a `build` folder.
 It is not for the build output, but for utility files which run the build.
 10. The course module on HTTP calls generates the following files: `generateMockData.s`, `mockDataSchema.js`, and the three files in the `api` folder.
 This module focuses on creating a mock database server so that we can develop and test http requests in a working environment.
 11. `npm run ... -s` - silent mode, reduces terminal output
+12. Final module note implemented in this demo, but includes discussion of separating API from UI.
+He deploys the API to Heroku and the front-end to Surge (static files only).

 ####Questions
 PROB: Running babel-node directly in the command line doesn't work, but the scripts run ok.